AmbiqAI/heartkit/docs/guides/heartkit-demo.md

 HeartKit demo highlights a number of key features of the HeartKit library including.
 By leveraging a modern multi-head network architecture coupled with Ambiq's ultra low-power SoC, the demo is designed to be **efficient**, **explainable**, and **extensible**.

-The architecture consists of an **ECG segmentation** model followed by three upstream heads: **HRV head**, **arrhythmia head**, and **beat head**.
+The architecture consists of an **ECG segmentation** model followed by three upstream heads: **HRV head**, **rhythm head**, and **beat head**.
 The ECG segmentation model serves as the backbone and is used to annotate every sample as either P-wave, QRS, T-wave, or none.
-The arrhythmia head is used to detect the presence of Atrial Fibrillation (AFIB) or Atrial Flutter (AFL).
+The rhythm head is used to detect the presence of Atrial Fibrillation (AFIB) or Atrial Flutter (AFL).
 The HRV head is used to calculate heart rate, rhythm (e.g., bradycardia), and heart rate variability from the R peaks.
 Lastly, the beat head is used to identify individual irregular beats (PAC, PVC).

 This tutorial shows running the full HeartKit demonstrator on the Apollo 4 EVB.
 The basic flow chart is depicted below.